Cremation by country: United States

 The National Funeral Directors Association had a slightly different national cremation rate in the United States, reporting a 2016 rate of 50.2%.
+As of 2026,the number has increased to 64%.

 South America

 Cremation rates vary from 2.16% in Colombia to 25.41% in Argentina.

 Oceania

 The Cremation Society (UK) states that the cremation rate in Australia in 2018 was slightly over 69% of all deaths, whereas New Zealand's rate is slightly higher than Australia's, with a cremation rate in 2018 of 75% of all deaths.